NickGrunert/master-thesis/modules/03_truth_compare.typ

     As previously discussed, the images currently under consideration are characterised by suboptimal pixel quality.
     This deficiency manifests particularly in thin roof regions, where the delineation of the edge is rendered indistinct.
     Additionally, certain edges are challenging to discern with the naked eye, and they are often imperceptible in both the #abr("nDSM") and RGB data.
-    However, these edges become clearly visible when utilizing the derivative and colouring the image with this data.
+    However, these edges become clearly visible when utilising the derivative and colouring the image with this data.
     This introduces an additional layer of complexity to the process of generating the ground truth segmentations.
     It must also again be noted that the RGB data and the #abr("nDSM") data are not perfectly aligned.
     Consequently, an attempt to create a ground truth based only on the RGB data would yield a different result than the #abr("nDSM") data, particularly with regard to the house outlines, where the misalignment becomes quite evident.